Do succulents attract bugs?

 Slowly after the population grows on the upper part of the tree, they start spreading to the roots.
 The feeding on roots creates the most damage.
 However, young trees suffer more in comparison to mature trees as they are delicate and new.
 Once they attack the roots, controlling them can be difficult.

-The main sign of knowing your plant has woolly aphids infestation is the noticing yellow foliage.
+The main sign of knowing your plant has woolly aphids infestation is noticing yellow foliage.
 If the infestation gets severe, it can damage the roots and kill the tree.
 When trees have caught an infection, you will notice it there.
 Galls form on the roots, and they swell up from year to year.

 Take care of them well as they are the source of delivering nutrients to the tree.
-If they have an infection, it becomes difficult to restore health into the tree.
+If they have an infection, it becomes difficult to restore health to the tree.
 A tree that has above-ground infestation is treatable but takes care of the roots.
 The roots swell up and form galls on the infestation.
-You can use the B9, M9, M26, and the P series if you find any infestation on the roots of your tree, and must find more ways about how to get rid of aphids.
+You can use the B9, M9, M26, and the P series if you find any infestation on the roots of your tree, and must find more ways how to get rid of aphids.

 Ways to get rid of them: